ka1130/just-sudo-it/_posts/2017-03-27-jekyll-on-windows-part2.md

 square_related: recommend-jekyll-2
 ---

-Now that we have the basic setup for Jekyll blog, it’s time for some customization.
-You will probably want to adjust the layout of the blog, install a theme that you like (you can also style your blog completely from scratch but we’re not going to cover this case here), add custom domain etc. Let’s see how to do it.
+If you follow me along on "Just sudo IT", you remember [the post about setting up Jekyll](http://just-sudo-it.pl/jekyll-on-windows-part1).
+We have ended up with a basic set-up of a default Minima-themed blog.
+Great for beginning but now time has come to customize it to your liking.
+You will probably want to adjust the layout, install a chosen template (you can also style your blog completely from scratch but we’re not going to cover this case here), add custom domain etc. Let’s see how to do it.

 ## Basic configuration